We know you might have a lot of questions about online programs. Here are some of the frequently asked questions about SWU online programs.

 Canvas, our online learning management system, is where you’ll access your courses, interact with instructors and course mates, and complete your assignments.
 You can access Canvas by logging in to my.swu.edu and clicking the “Canvas – View My Courses” Quick Link.

 If you experience Canvas issues while working in your course, we recommend that you first reach out to fellow course mates and/or your instructor to see if they may be able to quickly answer your questions.
 As a second step, you can click the Help icon in Canvas from the global navigation menu, where you can search for answers in the Canvas Guides or submit an incident report that will be routed to the appropriate help representative.
 You can also reach the Helpdesk for support by dialing 864-644-5050.

 Courses are usually accessible one to two weeks before the course start date.

 Southern Wesleyan University was originally established in 1906 as the Wesleyan Methodist Bible Institute whose mission was to develop Christian character in its students while giving thorough intellectual training.
 Now, as a four-year, private, liberal arts college, SWU’s structure and name have changed, but our mission—to be a Christian community of learners that recognizes God as the source of all truth and wisdom—has remained.

 Southern Wesleyan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 Many of our programs also hold additional accreditation and/or approval from organizations specific to their field.
 Learn more about our accreditation.

+We’re committed to academic integrity.
 To ensure the value of your education, all of our faculty members have either master's or doctorate degrees.
-Southern Wesleyan University is devoted to ensuring the academic integrity of our classes and our professors who teach them.

 No. All of our diplomas state “Southern Wesleyan University” with no distinction between traditional campus or online degree programs.